scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

-This section exemplifies each (currently existing) category with at least one component which has been used for this particular pipeline.
+This section exemplifies each existing category with at least one component which has been used for this particular pipeline.
-There exist more components not part of the pipeline exemplified here.
+There are also other components that are not part of the pipeline, so they haven't been exemplified here.
-Please note that the core feature of our software is threefold.
+Please note that the core feature of our software is threefold:

 - the CLAIMED component library
 - Elyra with it's capability to use CLAIMED to create a pipeline